 Welcome to SportsNation!
-On Wednesday, ESPN NHL analyst Barry Melrose will drop by to take your questions about the NHL playoffs.
+On Thursday, ESPN NHL analyst Barry Melrose will drop by to take your questions about the NHL season.

 Melrose re-joined ESPN after coaching the Tampa Bay Lightning for the first part of the 2008-09 season.
 He first started with ESPN after coaching the Los Angeles Kings to the 1993 Stanley Cup Finals and was a commentator on ESPN and ABC since 1995.
 Melrose made his NHL debut with the Winnipeg Jets in 1979.
 A defenseman, he played for the Jets, Toronto Maple Leafs and Detroit Red Wings before retiring after the 1986 season.

 Send your questions now and join Barry Thursday at 4 p.m.
 ET!

 Barry is here!

 Any thoughts on yesterday's CHI/LA game?
 It looked like the Hawks didn't even care the third period....

 The Hawks for 35 minutes were the best team on the ice by a mile.
 It should have been 4-0, 5-0, but Quick kept it close.
 But the moment Williams scored, LA took control and Chicago couldn't get the energy back.

 Yesterday before the LA-CHI game it seemed the media was ready to crown the hawks, already talking dynasty.
 What is the feeling now the kings have tied it and are heading home?
 Also, How about Pearson and Toffoli, LA's future seems bright!